 The German shepherd female temperament can also show marked differences in behavior and personality that can be related back to her gender.

 Whether these differences are present and how apparent they may be will vary depending on the traits of the specific parent dogs, which is why it is important to be able to meet and get to know each parent dog as you are selecting between male and female German shepherd puppies.

 Experienced GSD breeders and trainers often cite the following presentation and personality differences you may see more frequently or more overtly in the female German shepherd temperament:

 - The female GSD is less likely to guard “her” items, be that a favorite toy, a treat or meal, a certain family member, etc.

-- The female German shepherd is more likely to bond equally with more than one family member (aside from the principle person responsible for training and meals).
+- Female German Shepherds are more likely to bond equally with more than one family member (aside from the principle person responsible for training and meals).

 - The girl German shepherd is considered a better pick for whole family protection (versus one-to-one protection, including but not limited to personal security, guarding, hunting, military, police, or K-9 work).